Sempronius Stretton: Artist and the military

-Honours and the military
+Military

 In 1812, Captain Stretton sailed for Lisbon, where he met his brother, then an ensign in the 68th (Durham) Regiment of Foot (Light Infantry) and the two brothers proceeded to join the army under Lord Wellington.
 Captain Stretton's first engagement with the enemy was at the Battle of Vittoria, 21 June 1813.
 This battle ended the rule of Bonaparte's eldest brother and Stretton returned from the battle with Joseph Bonaparte's Forrage Cap Top which was kept in the regimental museum.

 On 28 July 1813, Captain Stretton received the thanks of Lord Wellington, conveyed to him through William V, Prince of Orange, for the gallant defence made by the 40th, under his command, supported by two Portuguese regiments, in defending the position on the heights before Pampeluna.
 For this he was awarded the Army Gold Medal, and received the brevet rank of major.
 His account of his leadership in defending the heights of Pampeluna were included in the history of the regiment.

 He was present in the numerous actions with the enemy which ended with the battle of Toulouse, 10 April 1814.
 When the army was withdrawn from France, he accompanied it to New Orleans in 1814, and nearly lost his life when shipwrecked in the Baring transport in Bantry Bay on 10 October 1814.
 From Cork, Major Stretton sailed in the Wellington transport, and arrived on the Mississippi River on 9 January 1815.

 The troops returned to Portsmouth, and the 40th, with other regiments, proceeded to Flanders, and joined the army assembled near Brussels, in time to share in the memorable victory of Waterloo, during which he had a horse killed.
 On their arrival of the Allies in Paris, Arthur Wellesley, 1st Duke of Wellington, in acknowledgment of Major Stretton's services, appointed him commandant of the 15th arrondissement of Paris.
 He was awarded the silver medal for services at Waterloo.

-On 21 June 1817 he obtained the brevet rank of Lieutenant-Colonel for special services.
+On 21 June 1817, he obtained the brevet rank of Lieutenant-Colonel for special services.

 On the corps being ordered to New South Wales, he retired on half-pay and spent several years travelling in Europe, returning occasionally to Lenton.
 Colonel Stretton was given a Companionship of the Order of the Bath.
 Stretton was a guest at the Duke of Wellington annual banquet which took place on the anniversary of the battle of Waterloo.
 Stretton and all the other invitees are included in William Salter's 1836 painting of The Waterloo Banquet at Apsley House.
 The National Portrait Gallery in London has a three quarter length portrait of Stretton which was painted in preparation for William Salter's painting of the Duke of Wellington's annual banquet.